openebs-archive/openebs-docs/docs/features.md

 <img src="/docs/assets/svg/f-backup.svg" alt="Smiley face" style="width:200px;">

-Backup and restore of OpenEBS volumes work with the recent Kubernetes backup and restore solution such as VMware velero (or HeptIO Ark).
+Backup and restore of OpenEBS volumes work with the recent Kubernetes backup and restore solution such as VMware Velero (or HeptIO Ark).
 Data backup to object storage targets such as S3 or Minio can be built using OpenEBS incremental snapshot capability.
 This storage level snapshotting and backup saves a lot bandwidth and storage space as only the incremental data is used for backup.

 <hr>